100rabhhh/HashiraBot-Anime-Recommendation-Chatbot/README.md

     </ul>
     <footer>
         <p align="center">
-            Made with 🧡 by Sourabh Jha | Follow me for more projects!
+            Made with 🧡 by <a href="https://github.com/100rabhhh">Sourabh Jha</a> | Follow me for more projects!
         </p>
     </footer>
 </body>